Pluto is a Julia package, which runs on your computer. It start a small local web server, and you can connect to it from your web browser.

 We have used this feature to collaborate on notebooks, and we found it quite important to have good communication using an audio call.
 This also avoids editing the same cell.

 You can start Pluto multiple times in parallel (for example: on two different Julia versions).
 In this case, each Pluto server will find the first available port.
-Usually, the first server will find port 1234
+Usually, the first server will find port 1234, the second server will find port 1235, and so on.

 This means that you can open two browser windows, and connect to the two different Pluto servers in parallel: